 Additionally, Michigan Works!
-Southwest Business Solutions Team continues to address further opportunities for the accessibility of credentials through sector based partnerships and the development and engagement in several robust consortium groups and industry led collaboratives, in the industries of manufacturing, healthcare, and Electric Vehicle/Information Technology.
-These consortiums / industry led collaboratives allow Michigan Works!
+Southwest Business Solutions Team continues to address further opportunities for the accessibility of credentials through sector based partnerships and the development and engagement in several robust consortium groups and industry consortiums / employer led collaboratives, in the industries of manufacturing, healthcare, and Electric Vehicle/Information Technology.
+These industry consortiums / employer led collaboratives allow Michigan Works!
 Southwest to collectively identify the training needs and skill specific challenges of industries, while developing and enhancing the connection between business and job seeker.